Indy9000/noodle-soup/README.md

 # noodle-soup
 Generative Art with F# Fable, and elm-lang

-Small experiment to see the capabilities of elm-lang and Fable for generative art and artificial life simulations This art is small hack inspired by https://github.com/mattdesl/color-wander
+Small experiment to see the capabilities of elm-lang and Fable for generative art and artificial life simulations.

+This art is small hack inspired by https://github.com/mattdesl/color-wander